haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Most spells require the chanting of mystic words.
 The words themselves aren’t the source of the spell’s power; rather, the particular combination of sounds, with specific pitch and resonance, sets the threads of magic in motion.
 Thus, a character who is gagged or in an area of silence, such as one created by the silence spell, can’t cast a spell with a verbal component.
 Somatic (S)
 Spellcasting gestures might include a forceful gesticulation or an intricate set of gestures.
 If a spell
-     Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 101

 requires a somatic component, the caster must have free use of at least one hand to perform these gestures.
 Material (M)